COLONSAY CAMPAIGN TO MAINTAIN RUBBISH-FREE STATUS

 Residents and visitors are united in their appreciation of this wonderful place; until 1980 there was no scavenging service in the island, so all the rubbish of the most recent 10,000 years was accumulating steadily.
 There were great improvements over the next twenty years, but the system was still imperfect - fortunately we now have a conventional waste-collection service and limited re-cycling facilities.
 People have responded wonderfully - all roadsides and pathways have been cleared of litter and occupants have removed rubbish from the surroundings of the homes and places of business.
 So since 2013 we have made the final push - striving to become the first Hebridean Island to be Rubbish-Free!

-In that first summer, we cleared the entire coastline, 50 miles and over 1000 bags of rubbish plus many tonnes of old wheels, fishboxes and myriad floats.
+In that first summer of 2013, we cleared the entire coastline, 50 miles and over 1000 bags of rubbish plus many tonnes of old wheels, fishboxes and myriad floats.

 PLEASE HELP US MAINTAIN A CLEAR COASTLINE

-Throughout the summer of 2015, regular weekly sessions will be notified by posters at the shop, Pantry, hotel, bookshop and brewery.
-Sessions last about 90 minutes, are hugely rewarding and provide excellent exercise ... can also be a great prelude to a picnic or barbecue.
+Throughout each summer, the project continues.
+Why not plan a foray of your own?
+Ideally such sessions last about 90 - 120 minutes, they are hugely rewarding and provide excellent exercise ... they can also be a great prelude to a picnic or barbecue.

 We have a poster.